wilketob/soccer_bets/README.md

 # soccer_bets
-Become #1 at kicktipp with analyzing historical soccer data from bundesliga and try to predict the next matches
+Become #1 at kicktipp with analyzing historical soccer data from bundesliga and try to forecast the next matches

 This software is written in python